St Peter's Church, Quernmore: Interior

 The interior of the church is lined with brick and the dressings are in sandstone.
 It is the first church designed by Paley with a bare brick interior.
 The three-bay north arcade is carried on quatrefoil piers whose capitals are decorated with foliage carving.
 The pulpit is in the style of the 16th century and is decorated with linenfold panelling.
 It was made by Bell and Coupland.
 The stained glass in the east window is by Powell, and that in the tower window is by F. Burrow.
 Elsewhere is stained glass by Shrigley and Hunt, and by E. Jewitt.
-In a chapel at the northeast of the church is a chapel with items designed by John Hayward in 1959.
+In a chapel at the northeast of the church is a chapel with items designed by John Hayward in 1959, including two stained glass windows.
 These include a reredos, and stained glass, that in the north window depicting the Deposition, and in the east window the glass in the wheel window is decorated with a monogram and rays.
 The two-manual organ was built in 1961 by Henry Willis, and was modified in 1964 by the same builders.